rgbkrk/jupyterhub-compmodels-deploy/README.md

 The original copies of all files are located at `/var/lib/docker/export/home` (the directory `/var/lib/docker/export` is the root of the NFS host filesystem).
 They are additionally mounted at `/home` on the hub server, and that is the location from which they should *always* be accessed.

-There is a cron job that runs every hour to back up the files in `/home` using the script `/srv/backup/duplicity.sh`.
+There is a cron job that runs every hour to back up the files in `/home` using the script `/srv/backup/backup.sh`.
-The script runs [duplicity](http://duplicity.nongnu.org/), which is a backup service that performs a full backup every seven days and otherwise performs incremental backups.
+The script runs [duplicity](http://duplicity.nongnu.org/) once every hour, which is a backup service that performs a full backup every seven days and otherwise performs incremental backups.
 The files get encrypted and then backed up to a Rackspace Cloud Files container, from which they can also be restored, if necessary.
+In addition, another script (`/srv/backup/cleanup.sh`) gets run once a day, and will remove old backups.
+Only the most recent two full backups are kept.

+Logs for the duplicity service are in `/srv/backup/duplicity.log`.
-Logs for NFS aren't in a separate log file; they can be found just in `/var/log/syslog`.
+Logs for NFS don't have their own log file; they can be found just in `/var/log/syslog`.

 ### JupyterHub